peterljq/OpenMMD/Readme.md

 ## Installation and User Guidelines
 **Download the full pack**: Note that the full application is about 5GB.
-Thats is mainly because the large size parameters of the pre-trained deep learning models.
+That is mainly because the large-size parameters of the pre-trained deep learning models.
 Download the whole pack contains the **pre-trained models with optimized parameters and corresponding compilable codes**.

 - [Google Drive](https://drive.google.com/file/d/197CWR_aOAd4vNflhWlxWmRVsAmeG5S1F/view?usp=sharing)
 - [Baidu Netdisk (Temporarily Unavailable)](https://baidu.com)